adobe/experience-platform-postman-samples/apis/ims/README.md

 ## Obtaining an Access Token to access the Adobe Experience Platform APIs for Non-production Use

-The Postman Collection __[identity-management-service.postman_collection.json](identity-management-service.postman_collection.json)__ contains a single option for generating an Access Token.
+The Postman Collection __[Identity Management Service.postman_collection.json](Identity Management Service.postman_collection.json)__ contains a single option for generating an Access Token.

 This methods is for convenience, and provide a quick way for Developers to obtain an Access Token for non-production use.
 The reasons these are for non-production use are described below: